Rosemary (1958 film)

 Rosemary (Das Mädchen Rosemarie) is a 1958 West German drama film directed by Rolf Thiele and starring Nadja Tiller, Peter van Eyck, and Carl Raddatz.
 The film portrays the scandal that surrounded Rosemarie Nitribitt.
 Thiele made a second film about Nitribitt, Rosemary's Daughter, which was released in 1976.
+The film was a joint winner of the Golden Globe Award for Best Foreign Language Film.